ResearchBureau/midom/docs/source/glossary.rst

 .. _delta_set:

 Delta set
-    A set of Delta's for a set of distinct DICOM elements.
+    A set of Deltas for a set of distinct DICOM elements.